-An issuer is aligned when at least one of the following three thresholds is reached:
+An investment/issuer is aligned when at least one of the following three thresholds is reached:

-- i) Goods and services: at least 50% of their revenue derives from goods or services linked to at least one of the following nine United Nations Sustainable Development Goals, out of 17: (1) No poverty, (2) Zero hunger, (3) Good health and well-being, (4) Quality education, (6) Clean water and sanitation, (7) Affordable and clean energy, (9) Industry, innovation and infrastructure, (11) Sustainable cities and communities and (12) Responsible consumption and production; or - ii) Capital expenditure (CapEx): at least 30% of capital expenditure is on business activities related to at least one of the following nine United Nations Sustainable Development Goals, out of 17: (1) No poverty, (2) Zero hunger, (3) Good health and well-being, (4) Quality education, (6) Clean water and sanitation, (7) Affordable and clean energy, (9) Industry, innovation and infrastructure, (11) Sustainable cities and communities and (12) Responsible consumption and production; or iii) Operations:

-- a.
-The issuer is given "aligned" status, for operational alignment, for at least three of the 17 United Nations Sustainable Development Goals, determined on the basis of evidence provided by the issuer regarding its policies, practices and objectives in line with these Sustainable Development Goals.
+- Goods and services: at least 50% of their revenue derives from goods or services linked to at least one of the following nine United Nations Sustainable Development Goals, out of 17: (1) No poverty, (2) Zero hunger, (3) Good health and well-being, (4) Quality education, (6) Clean water and sanitation, (7) Affordable and clean energy, (9) Industry, innovation and infrastructure, (11) Sustainable cities and communities and (12) Responsible consumption and production; or - ii.
+Capital expenditure (CapEx): at least 30% of capital expenditure is on business activities related to at least one of the following nine United Nations Sustainable Development Goals, out of 17: (1) No poverty, (2) Zero hunger, (3) Good health and well-being, (4) Quality education, (6) Clean water and sanitation, (7) Affordable and clean energy, (9) Industry, innovation and infrastructure, (11) Sustainable cities and communities and (12) Responsible consumption and production; or - iii.
+Operations: - a.
+The issuer is given "aligned" status, in terms of operational alignment, for at least three of the 17 United Nations Sustainable Development Goals, determined on the basis of evidence provided by the issuer regarding its policies, practices and objectives in line with these Sustainable Development Goals.
 "Aligned" status corresponds to an operational alignment score higher than or equal to +2 (on a scale from -10 to +10), as determined by the external rating provider selected by the management company; and - b.
-The issuer has not been given "non-aligned" status, for operational alignment, on any of the 17 United Nations Sustainable Development Goals.
-"Non-aligned" status corresponds to an operational alignment score of less than or equal to -2 (on a scale from -10 to +10), as determined by the external rating provider selected by the management company. - These thresholds represent significant commitment from the issuer with respect to its contribution.
+The issuer has not been given the status of secular "non-aligned", in terms of operational alignment, with any of the 17 United Nations Sustainable Development Goals.
+"Non-aligned" status corresponds to an operational alignment score of below or equal to -2 (on a scale from -10 to +10), as determined by the external rating provider selected by the management company.

+These thresholds represent significant commitment from the issuer with respect to its contribution.
 To find out more about the United Nations sustainable development goals, please visit https://sdgs.un.org/goals.

 The investment universe is assessed in light of the ESG risks and opportunities recorded in Carmignac's proprietary ESG platform, START.
+Environmental, social and governance analysis is integrated into the investment process implemented by the investment team using proprietary and external research.

-Non-financial analysis is applied as part of the investment strategy through the following processes, which actively reduce the fund's investment universe by at least 20%.
-The full procedure for reducing the investment universe is described in the corresponding transparency codes, which are available in the "Responsible Investment" section at www.carmignac.com.
-The initial investment universe prior to the reduction is the MSCI AC World index.
-The investment universe and the fund are periodically reviewed to maintain their alignment for the purposes of reducing the universe.
+Non-financial analysis is applied as part of the investment strategy through the following processes, which actively reduce the fund's equity and corporate bond investment universe.

-The investment universe is reduced as follows:
+Reduction of the investment universe: